LeoRoma/lyt-top-stories-angular/README.md

-# NytTopStoriesAngular
+# Description

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.19.
+First project in Angular CLI version 8.3.19.

-## Development server
+## Instructions

+Open your terminal.
+Clone the repository in your terminal with `git clone` Run `npm install` to install all the dependencies.
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding